INT: Zooey Deschanel

 What did I say I did impressions of?

 Yeah.
-Im very much about, like, whatever Im not feeling that right now but if I do, I’ll videotape it and I’ll send it
+Im very much about, like, whatever Im not feeling that right now but if I do, Ill videotape it and Ill send it to you.

 Let me know what you think.
 Send questions and comments to email@example.com.